varunbiswasgit/aiacode/Clean_data_whatsapp.ps1 README.md

 To make this script even more robust and user-friendly, the following enhancements are planned:

 ### 1. **Error Handling**
-   - Add more descriptive error messages to help users understand issues.
+   - Add more descriptive error messages to help users improve and resolve issues.
    - Implement exception handling for unexpected scenarios, such as file permission errors or incorrect input formats.

 ### 2. **Parameterization**
-   - Allow input and output file paths to be passed as command-line parameters to improve flexibility and enable automation in pipelines.
+   - Allow input and output file paths to be passed as command-line parameters to improve flexibility and enable pipeline automation.

 ### 3. **Logging**
    - Introduce logging capabilities to track script execution and facilitate troubleshooting.

 ### 4. **Code Comments**
-   - Enhance code documentation by adding comments to explain the purpose of each section for better readability.
+   - Enhance code documentation by adding comments explaining each section's purpose for better readability.

 ### 5. **Performance Optimization**
    - Optimize regular expressions and loops for faster execution, especially for large input files.